mihirshah2005/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**<br>
-Deleteing a person cannot be undone.
+Deleting a person cannot be undone.
 Information about deleted person is irretrievable.
 </div>

 ### Pairing a student to volunteers, or a volunteer to students : `pair`